aikaterna/aikaterna-cogs/README.md

 pingtime - Show all shards' pingtimes.

+pupper - A cog for Ryan5374.
+A pet that comes around on an on_message listener and waits for someone to pet it (react with a standard wave emoji), and rewards with credits.
+Many attributes are configurable.

 retrosign - A v3 port of Anismash's retrosign cog: https://github.com/Anismash/Ani-Cogs/tree/master/retrosign

 rndstatus - A v3 port of Twentysix's rndstatus cog with a couple extra settings.